 On-site dining options: All Alamo Drafthouses in Austin have a full menu including wine and beer (Ritz is the only one at this time serving hard liquor).
 You can view the regular menu and current specials on the South Lamar menu, which also includes helpful hints on the ordering process, and information on gluten-free and vegetarian items.
 If you need more information than what's included on the menu, ask the waitstaff to check for you.

 Nearby dining options: The Highball, Suzi's Chinese Kitchen and Casa Garcia are in the same strip mall, and the super-trendy (and pricey) Japanese restaurant Uchi is across the street and down about a block.
 Sadly, the food trailers across the theater on South Lamar have moved.
 Other outstanding options are along South Lamar (away from downtown), as well as "restaurant row" on Barton Springs Rd.
-For all-night options, Jette likes Kerbey Lane's gingerbread pancakes, and Jenn is partial to the Eggs Francisco.
+For all-night options, Jette likes Kerbey Lane's gingerbread pancakes.

 Wireless: Free wireless is available in the lobby and theaters, and out by the picnic tables you'll find outlets as well.
 The Highball also has wireless and a couple of the booths have outlets.
 About two blocks further south down Lamar (away from downtown), you'll find a Starbucks in a strip mall across the street from Saxon Pub.
 Further than a walk, drive north to Barton Springs Road, then turn right to Flipnotics or Austin Java, which both offer coffee and wireless access.